open/close all folders

 - Shown Their Work: You start mission 2.1 with 3 black ant workers and a dead black ant queen next to your queen.
 In real life, a young wood ant queen will infiltrate a black ant nest, kill the queen and trick the black ant workers to work for her until the first few wood ants are ready to work.

-Leafcutter Ants (Atta cephalotes)Leafcutter ants are playable in mission 3.X.
+Leafcutter Ants (Atta cephalotes)Leafcutter ants are playable as a complete species.
 They are famous for growing fungus from harvested leaves.

 - The Big Guy: Leafcutter majors are the largest among ant units, even bigger than other species' queen.
 They are preferably used to take hits from the enemies while the smaller units do the actual fighting beneath them.
 Their sheer size prevents them from being devoured by spiders and mantises.

-- Equippable Ally: Level 3 medias and majors can get two minims to board them, helping them to fend off the annoying phorid flies while they are busy carrying leaves.
+- Equippable Ally: Level 3 mediae and majors can get two minims to board them and fend off the annoying phorid flies while they are busy carrying leaves.

 - Foil: To the wood ants.

 - Wood ants are carnivores while leafcutter ants are fungivores.